 The Audio-Technica ATH-M50xBT2 earns its place as a studio staple.

-The synthetic ear cup material may not be the most comfortable seeing as it heats up fairly quickly, it isolates the listener from external noise which is all that matters for professional use.
+The synthetic ear cup material may not be the most comfortable seeing as it heats up fairly quickly, it isolates the listener from external noise well enough for professional studio use.
 When it comes to reliability, it’s nearly impossible to beat these cans.

 What you should know about Audio-Technica headphones

-- Even though Audio-Technica headphones can be used by anyone, they may not produce the most pleasant sound for general consumers.
+Even though Audio-Technica headphones can be used by anyone, its headsets may not produce the most pleasant sound for general consumers.
 Bass response isn’t as emphasized as with Beats, but certain models do retain a strong low-end like the ATH-M50x.

-Take studio sound anywhere with the Audio-Technica ATH-M50xBT
+Get studio sound on a budget with the Audio-Technica ATH-M40x

 If you’re on the prowl for the most realistic sound possible, open-back headphones should be a top consideration.
-The company made its name off its open-back headphones and have maintained a respected reputation throughout the years.
-The ATH-AD900X manage to maintain an affordable price around $120 while delivering a clear and, well, open sound.
-Beneath each grill is a huge 53mm dynamic driver and CCAW voice coils for clear audio reproduction.
+The company made its name off its open-back headphones and has maintained a respected reputation throughout the years.
+Beneath each grill is a huge 53mm dynamic driver and CCAW voice coils for clear audio reproduction with a wide soundstage.